dibakash/IITM-PDSA/week_2/lecture_1.md

 So, there are two sides to this story:

-1. Estimating how fast the algorithm will work and from there we can determine what the algorithm can be used for - what sizes of problems that the algorithm can handle
+1. Estimating how fast the algorithm will work and from there we can determine what the algorithm can be used for - what sizes of problems the algorithm can handle
 2. Conversely, if we know the size of the problem, then we can determine whether we can get away with an inefficient algorithm or not.

 ---